-Generally, it’s recommended that you speak to a DUI lawyer before you accept a plea bargain.
+Generally, it is recommended that you speak to a DUI lawyer before you accept a plea bargain.
 Not all plea bargains are fair to you.
-Call (310) 997-4688 to speak with a law firm about the plea deal you were offered.
+Call to speak with a law firm about the plea deal you were offered.

 Common Plea Bargains for California DUIs

 As you can see, a DUI conviction comes with harsher penalties than a wet reckless plea bargain.
-However, both DUI and wet reckless charges are priorable, which means that both charges remain on your driving record.
+However, both DUI and wet reckless charges are priorable, which means they remain on your driving record.
 If you are convicted of another DUI while these charges are on your record, you face increased penalties.

 Other Possible Plea Bargains for a DUI

-Dry reckless charges come with penalties that are very similar to wet reckless charges.
+Dry reckless charges come with penalties very similar to wet reckless charges.
 However, wet reckless charges include a note that your offense included the use of alcohol or drugs.
-Dry reckless charges do not include this note and they are not priorable.
+Dry reckless charges do not contain this note, and they are not priorable.